 - A completed questionnaire administered digitally by the Ministry of Health, Labour and Welfare (you can do this via the Fast Track system)

 - A Covid-19 vaccination certificate (you don’t have to be vaccinated in order to enter Japan, but arrivals in the yellow category can reduce their quarantine period by submitting a valid vaccination certificate)

 You may expedite some airport arrival procedures via Fast Track (see our guide here).

 Still unsure of what entry procedures may look like for you?
 You can select your nationality and vaccination status on the MHLW website to check which border measures apply to you.

 Japan currently allows up to 50,000 arrivals per day, but this entry cap will be scrapped on October 11.

 What are Japan’s other Covid-19 restrictions?

-This article was originally published on February 25 and updated on May 17.
-Check the MOFA website for the latest updates.
+This article was originally published on February 25 and updated on September 26.
+Check the Mofa website for the latest updates.